openrails/openrails/Source/Documentation/Manual/driving.rst

 .. image:: images/timetable_tab1.png

 The "All" selection shows inactive and static trains too with labels in gray.
-Inactive trains that have arrived at their destination and been formed into departures but their start time has not arrived, see Processing of #dispose comment for player train.
+Inactive trains are those that have arrived at their destination and been formed into departures but their start time has not arrived - see :ref:`#dispose commands<dispose-commands>`.

+.. raw:: latex

+   \clearpage

 When you select the "Train state" checkbox, the train labels extend to provide key information matching that from the :ref:`HUD <driving-hud-dispatcher>` as shown below:

 .. image:: images/timetable_tab2.png

+.. raw:: latex

+   \clearpage

 The path element of the train state can be very lengthy, so this is only shown where the path contains the characters # & * ^ ~ which indicate :ref:`a track section that is in contention <driving-hud-section-state>`.